Poker Betting Patterns: Read and Exploit Opponents

 4. Study Solver Output

 Using poker solvers helps you understand balanced strategies that are harder to exploit.
+Our guide to using a poker solver walks through that workflow step by step.

 5. Vary Your Timing